szinn/k8s-homelab/README.md

 - renovate creates PRs to update helm charts, flux system files, or docker images in the cluster;
 - flux applies any merged PRs or changes to the repo to the cluster automatically.

-Occasionally, the cluster doesn't come fully back when kured reboots it and some of the pods need a nudge to get back to running.

 I manually keep the router VM and PiHole up to date through Anisble scripts.